MarwanGalal746/Virtual-file-system/README.md

 ## 📙 Summary

-This project is simulation of the allocation and de-allocation of files and folders using different allocation techniques.
+This project is simulation of the allocation and de-allocation of files and folders using different allocation techniques with protection level.

 The techniques which simulated in this project: